Focused on environmentally conscious and financially sound business models across the Southeast.

 NCLSS, CPSS, EI

 Scott has a wide range of experience with many projects concerning ecological restoration, ecological asset evaluation, environmental assessments, stream and wetland determinations, forest inventory, natural resource location, reclaimed water and wastewater land application systems for municipal and agricultural wastes using forest systems, water quality permitting, and watershed management.
 He is a licensed soil scientist in North Carolina (NCLSS) and nationally certified through ARCPACS as a Certified Professional Soil Scientist (CPSS).
-As an environmental engineer and a soil scientist, he has experience with many ecological service restoration projects involving project-specific mitigation and banking.
-Restoration work over the last 20+ years includes turnkey project services such as planning and design, permitting both State and Federal, construction, maintenance and monitoring, marketing and sales, and successful project close-out.
+As an environmental engineer and soil scientist, he has experience with many ecological service restoration projects involving project specific mitigation and banking.
+Restoration work over the last 20+ years includes turnkey project services such as planning and design, permitting (State and Federal), construction, maintenance and monitoring, marketing and sales, and successful project close-out.

-Scott received a B.S.
-Degree in Biological and Agricultural Engineering from NC State University in the Environmental/Soil and Water Program in 1996.
-He also received a Master of Science in Forestry and a minor in soil science from NC State University in 1998.
+Scott received a Bachelor of Science Degree in biological and agricultural engineering from NC State University in the environmental soil and water program in 1996.
+He also received a Master of Science in forestry and a minor in soil science from NC State University in 1998.
 In his spare time, Scott enjoys hunting, fishing, foraging, cycling, beekeeping, and all kinds of family adventures with his wife and two sons.

 During Ellie’s free time, she enjoys being outdoors, playing tennis and golf, volunteering, and spending time with family and friends.

 Robbie Bentley is the Director of GIS at Eco Terra.
-He primarily focuses on geospatial analysis/production and provides support for research, evaluation, and project identification development for our mitigation projects.
+He primarily focuses on geospatial analysis and production and provides support for research, evaluation, and project identification development for our mitigation projects.
 Robbie’s long-term goal is to contribute to our planet’s future by providing tangible solutions to address pressing environmental challenges.

-Robbie graduated from Auburn University with a B.S in Natural Resources Management and a minor in Business.
-While at Auburn University, he worked as a GIS educational/research assistant for AU’s School of Forestry and Wildlife Sciences.
+Robbie graduated from Auburn University with a Bachelor of Science in natural resources management and a minor in business.
+While at Auburn University, he worked as a GIS educational research assistant for AU’s School of Forestry and Wildlife Sciences.
 He also has experience as a back-country fly fishing expedition guide in various remote locations across the United States, including Colorado and Maine.
 In his free time, Robbie enjoys playing golf, fly-fishing, and watching Auburn football.

 This chocolate guy, Francesco (aka Frenchie), is also a part of our Eco Terra family.
 He is an English Cocker Spaniel.
 Don’t dare to call him a Boykin; he might not like it.
-His parents and grandparents are hunters and currently reside at the Otter Creek Farm, and that’s where Frenchie comes from.
+His parents and grandparents are hunters and currently reside where Frenchie is from, Otter Creek Farm.
 No wonder he is as fast as lightning.
 This little curly pal is no joke in the snuggle department.
-He has equal parts, energy, and patience.
+He has equal parts in energy, and patience.
 He is the happiest when he is with his people; therefore, you can find Frenchie following us in the house, in the office working (NOT), and traveling all over the States.